Osian's Cinefan Festival of Asian and Arab Cinema

-Osian's-Cinefan is one of Asia's leading film-festival devoted to Asian and Arab cinema, and is part of Osian's Film House Division.
+Osian's-Cinefan was one of Asia's leading film festivals devoted to Asian and Arab cinema, and was part of Osian's Film House Division.
 The festival celebrated its 10th anniversary in July 2008.
 After a two-year break, the 12th staging of the festival took place in July 2012.
+It has been discontinued since.

 History

 Cinefan began in 1999 as an outgrowth of Cinemaya, a quarterly Asian cinema magazine published in New Delhi since 1988.
 The festival was launched with 27 films presented by the Network for the Promotion of Asian Cinema (NETPAC) and supported by the government of Delhi.
 The focus that first year was on cinema of Japan as well as the 30th anniversary of the Indian New Wave with a selection of films by New Wave directors.

-The festival was taken over in 2004 by Osian's Connoisseurs of Art and was renamed Osian's-Cinefan.

 10th Osian's-Cinefan

 Osian's-Cinefan, the 10th festival of Asian and Arab cinema was held in New Delhi from 10–20 July 2008.
 The main focus was the relationship between writing and cinema, which was explored through film screenings and seminars.
 This section, comprising novels in adaptation, will be the basis of a new literary festival, introduced at Osian's-Cinefan for the first time.
-It will include readings and discussions between writers and filmmakers.

 Girish Kasaravalli's Kannada movie Gulabi Talkies gained the best Indian film award at the festival, and Umashree won the Best actress award for the same film.
 Osian's Lifetime Achievement Award for Contribution to Cinema instituted that year was awarded to eminent filmmaker Mrinal Sen. Aruna Vasudev Lifetime Achievement Award for Writing on Cinema was conferred on Jose "Pete" F. Lacaba.
-Osian's announced prize money worth Rs 10 million (approx US$250,000) for its Competition sections and Lifetime Achievement awards.